dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 For example, this is the start of the description of the `viewport` setting:

-    Set the viewport size (maximum drawable area).
-The video output is always contained within the viewport while taking the configured aspect ratio into account (see 'aspect').
+    Set the viewport size ('fit' by default).
+This is the maximum drawable area;
+    the video output is always contained within the viewport while taking the configured aspect ratio into account (see 'aspect').
 Possible values:
       fit:          Fit the viewport into the available window/screen (default).
                     There might be padding (black areas) around the image with 'integer_scaling' enabled.